lulupac/pocketworkers/README.md

         print p.get()
 ```

-If you need to offload some I\O tasks to a worker and need to pass it a file name at execution time to keep between successive calls, you can apply the `@worker` decorator to a coroutine:
+If you need to offload, say, some I\O tasks to a worker and need to pass it a file name at execution time to keep between successive calls, you can apply the `@worker` decorator to a coroutine:

 ```python
 from quickworkers import worker